This is the Carl Trygger Foundation

 For payment to a foreign bank, the following information has to be provided:

 Name and address of the bank, IBAN and BIC.

 For two-year scholarships, funds for the second year are available only after a brief account (1-2 pages) of the first year’s results has been approved.
 The report, describing the progress made by the postdoc, should be submitted by the grant holder.
-The report is due at the latest one month before the start of the second year’s first requisition and preferably as an appendix to the first year’s fourth requisition.
+The report is due at the latest one month before the start of the second year of the scholarship.